retrotheft/jerrycanvas/README.md

 - [![Svelte](https://img.shields.io/badge/Svelte-5.29-FF3E00?logo=svelte)](https://www.npmjs.com/package/svelte?activeTab=versions)

 Ever almost reach for HTML Canvas, only to hesitate because you didn't want to deal with changing all your rendering logic?
-OR have to write a for loop with collision detection to salvage your interactivity?
+Or have to write a for loop with collision detection to salvage your interactivity?

 **Jerrycanvas** is an HTML element that behaves a bit like a canvas.
 Position elements by their x and y coordinates, zoom and pan, interact with things.